Have you ever found yourself in a situation where you had to find a WordPress page ID, post ID, category ID, tag ID, comment ID, or user ID?

 Sometimes you may want to filter your posts and pages or exclude them from certain features.
 In such a scenario, you may need your post and page IDs.

-From the WordPress admin panel, go to Posts » All Posts page and locate the post whose ID you need.
+From the WordPress admin panel, go to the Posts » All Posts page and locate the post whose ID you need.

 The easiest way to view your post ID is to hover your mouse over the post title.